CruGlobal/crubrand/README.md

     $ bower install --save crubrand

 Otherwise, create a bower project.
-If you are not sure what to enter in the prompts, use the default values (by hitting enter):
+If you are not sure what to enter in the prompts, use the default values (by hitting return):

     $ bower init